 7 Confusing Polish Customs

-small, 7 Confusing Polish Customs, marzanna_jeziorzany_2014_fot_jacek_swierczynski_forum.jpg, Drowning of the 10-meters tall Marzanna in Jeziorzany, Poland, 2014.
-Photo: Jacek Świerczyński / Forum
+small, 7 Confusing Polish Customs, Drowning of the 10-meters tall Marzanna in Jeziorzany, Poland, 2014.
+Photo: Jacek Świerczyński / Forum, marzanna_jeziorzany_2014_fot_jacek_swierczynski_forum.jpg

 Every country has customs that shock and confuse foreigners.
 Polish people going about their daily business or celebrating special occasions often do things that will make your jaw drop, but are considered perfectly normal here.
-Culture.pl has started a list of the most surprising Polish habits and invites you to share your culture shocks worthy of outer space.
-We will then update the list with our readers’ suggestions!
+Culture.pl has a short list of the most surprising Polish habits and culture shocks.

 1. Marzanna – Burning and drowning a straw effigy